BrunoCaseiro/brunocaseiro.github.io/_posts/2025-10-04-Testing-pens-in-heaven.md

 # CTFs and hands-on material
 ## flaws.cloud

+This one was great.
+Simple, minimal setup and slowly introduces each concept.
+But if you're a beginner, you'll learn so much from such small challenges!
+Definitely worth your time

 ```
 Scope: Everything is run out of a single AWS account, and all challenges are sub-domains of flaws.cloud.
 ```